almogzur/TravelGames.club/toto.md

+add project alieas

 * reviews
    add new componenet to ovraly the imge on the 90% screen onclick e
 * auth
 fix login button
-fix github rediract
 build profile page
+fix restricted js in profile page